Alex Barron (American football): St. Louis Rams

-Barron was selected by the St. Louis Rams in the 1st round (19th overall) of the 2005 NFL Draft.
+Barron was selected by the St. Louis Rams in the first round (19th overall) of the 2005 NFL draft.
 On August 14, 2005, he signed a five-year, $9.2 million contract with the Rams with escalators that could take the value to over $11 million.
 The contract featured $5.5 million in guaranteed money, not including the signing bonus of $1 million.
 As a rookie, he was moved to right tackle, because the team had All-Pro Orlando Pace starting at left tackle.
 Barron passed Rex Tucker on the depth chart, starting 11 games, while making his pro debut against the Tennessee Titans and his first start against the New York Giants.

 In 2007, he started 16 games at right tackle.
 He switched from right to left tackle against the San Francisco 49ers, after Pace was injured in Week 1.

 In 2008, he started 15 of 16 games at right tackle, while contributing to running back Steven Jackson leading the league with an average of 118.4 yards from scrimmage.
 He was a part of an offensive line that allowed 45 sacks, the fewest by the Rams since 2003.

 In 2009, he started 16 games at left tackle after Pace was released.
 He allowed 7 sacks and led the league with 7 holding penalties.
-In a 35–0 loss against the San Francisco 49ers, his poor play resulted on him being benched for the rest of the game, after getting an illegal formation penalty for lining up in the backfield.
+In a 35–0 loss against the San Francisco 49ers, his poor play resulted in him being benched for the rest of the game, after getting an illegal formation penalty for lining up in the backfield.
 He contributed to Jackson rushing for more than 1,400 yards (most in the NFC).

 In 2010, the Rams drafted offensive tackle Rodger Saffold to compete with Barron.
 On May 10, he was traded to the Dallas Cowboys, in exchange for another underwhelming former first round draft choice in linebacker Bobby Carpenter.

 Barron had a disappointing career with the Rams, becoming notorious for his inconsistency, false starts and holding penalties.
 Although he was durable, starting 74 games at both left and right tackle, he struggled with penalties and poor blocking.
 He committed 43 false start penalties (13 in 2006), 13 holding penalties and allowed 33 sacks.
 Such poor play after having been a first round draft has led to him being labeled as a bust among Ram fans.